Stephon Clark shooting: A timeline of events

 Here are the details provided by the Sacramento Police Department about the sequence of events that ended in Clark’s death, and the findings of Dr. Bennet Omalu.

 Authorities also released videos of the incident recorded on cameras worn by the two officers, as well as a camera on a police helicopter.
+Police authorities are withholding the identities of the officers, ciiting threats.

 -- On Sunday, March 18, shortly after 9:00 p.m., the Sacramento Police Department received a call about someone breaking into cars.
 The caller told police that a black male, who was about 6-feet,1-inch tall, slender and wearing a black hoodie and dark pants, had broken several car windows and was hiding in a yard.